wavefrontHQ/opentelemetry-examples/java-example/README.md

 # Instrumenting Java Apps with OpenTelemetry

 This guide shows you how to manually instrument your Java application using the OpenTelemetry API and the OpenTelemetry SDK.
 The data is sent to Tanzu Observability using the OpenTelemetry Collector and the Wavefront Proxy.
-To learn about on the data flow from your application to Tanzu Observability by Wavefront, see [Send Trace Data Using the OpenTelemetry Collector](https://docs.wavefront.com/opentelemetry_tracing.html#send-data-using-the-opentelemetry-collector).
+To learn about the data flow from your application to Tanzu Observability by Wavefront, see [Send Trace Data Using the OpenTelemetry Collector](https://docs.wavefront.com/opentelemetry_tracing.html#send-data-using-the-opentelemetry-collector).

 ## Prerequisites

 * Clone this repository.
 * [**Install the Wavefront proxy**](https://docs.wavefront.com/proxies_installing.html).
     <br/> For example, Use Docker to install the Wavefront proxy.
-You have to specify the:
+You have to specify:

     * The Tanzu Observability instance (for example, https://longboard.wavefront.com).
-    * A Tanzu Observability API token that is linked to an account with Proxy permission.
+    * A Tanzu Observability API token linked to an account with Proxy permission.
     See [Generating and an API Token](https://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

     ```